shafirahmad/pydeduper/README.md

 9. Test on different scenarios/large no of files/unforeseen file structures
     - what to do about non-standard characters, diff language etc
     - network files
-10. Expand to handle other OS like linux/macos
+10. Expand to handle other OS like linux/macos (path strings, links, and other quirks)

 ### Design considerations
 For now, optimization is not the focus.
 There is no need for speed or memory usage to be a factor (might be an issue later, but we leave this for future time).